adnamalin/yum-or-yuck/README.md

 * Pull more info from Yelp, for example display 3 recent reviews instead of 1 snippet
 * Parse violation descriptions into more readable text
 * Improve styling
-* Look into nationwide database for health inspections?
+* Look into nationwide database for health inspections
 * Chrome Extension that makes Chicago City API calls and scrapes the Yelp listing you are own so you don't need to go to seperate app